20 Ways to Blend Technology into Your Farmhouse Kitchen Decoration

 Update Hardware with Tech-Friendly Features

-9. Integrate Distressed Furniture with Hidden Tech Functions
+9. Retrofit Distressed Furniture with Hidden Functions

 Distressed white painted wooden island in a cozy farmhouse kitchen with antique hutch and reclaimed wood shelves.